Hyperglycemia in diabetes

 During digestion, your body breaks down carbohydrates from foods — such as bread, rice and pasta — into various sugar molecules.
 One of these sugar molecules is glucose, a main energy source for your body.
 Glucose is absorbed directly into your bloodstream after you eat, but it can't enter the cells of most of your tissues without the help of insulin — a hormone secreted by your pancreas.

-For people with diabetes, the effects of insulin on your body are drastically diminished, either because your pancreas doesn't produce enough insulin (type 1 diabetes) or because your body is resistant to the effects of insulin or doesn't produce enough insulin to maintain a normal glucose level (type 2 diabetes).
+Diabetes drastically diminishes the effects of insulin on your body, either because your pancreas doesn't produce enough insulin (type 1 diabetes) or because your body is resistant to the effects of insulin or doesn't produce enough insulin to maintain a normal glucose level (type 2 diabetes).
 As a result, glucose tends to build up in your bloodstream and may reach dangerously high levels (hyperglycemia) if not treated properly.
 Insulin or other drugs are used to lower blood sugar levels.

 Factors that contribute to hyperglycemia